anananacr/bblib/README.md

 # beambusters library

-Beam sweeping serial crystallography data processing library.
-Methods implementation for detector center determination based on Friedel pairs inversion symmetry.
+Beambusters library, it aims to calculate the refined detector center of diffraction patterns.
+Methods implementation for detector center refinement based on Friedel pairs inversion symmetry.

 ## Python version